Trump maps return to campaign trail after White House says COVID-19 treatment complete

 Trump’s White House and campaign have experienced an outbreak of the virus in the last week, with multiple top aides, including the president’s press secretary and campaign manager, testing positive.

-Trump and his staff have largely eschewed wearing masks, against the guidance of health professionals, and held rallies with thousands of people in indoor and outdoor venues despite recommendations against having events with large crowds.
+Trump and his staff have largely eschewed wearing masks, against the guidance of health professionals.
+They have also held rallies with thousands of people in indoor and outdoor venues despite recommendations against having events with large crowds.

 Trump’s health will remain in the spotlight even if he begins holding events again.

-Reporting by Jeff Mason and Steve Holland; Editing by Noeleen Walder and William Mallard
+Reporting by Jeff Mason and Steve Holland; Editing by Noeleen Walder, William Mallard and Chizu Nomiyama

 Our Standards: The Thomson Reuters Trust Principles.